-The Good and the Beautiful Language Arts and Literature Courses includes courses for Levels PreK through 3, Level 5, and Level 7.
-Levels 4, 6, and 8 are in the works.
+The Good and the Beautiful Language Arts and Literature Courses includes courses for Levels PreK through Level 7.
+Level 8 is in the works.

 Levels correspond somewhat to grade levels, although they are more advanced.
 For example, Level 2 is for an advanced second grader or an average third grader.
 The advanced nature of these courses is especially evident in the early levels.
 Level K, for instance, begins the first lesson with identification of vowels and consonants.
 It assumes that the child already knows the alphabet and the most common sounds of each letter.
+On the other end of the spectrum, some families are using Level 7 for high school.
 You can use the free online placement assessment to determine the correct starting point for each child.

 Phonics is taught thoroughly but not with a heavily rules-based approach.
 Children quickly begin to read words and sentences.
 Children learn a phonogram, learn words containing the phonogram, and practice reading sentences containing those words.
 All phonograms are introduced by the end of Level 2.